huggingface/transformers/docs/source/en/model_doc/phi.md

 promote further research on these urgent topics.*

-Tips:
+This model was contributed by [Susnato Dhar](https://huggingface.co/susnato).
+The original code for Phi-1 and Phi-1.5 can be found [here](https://huggingface.co/microsoft/phi-1/blob/main/modeling_mixformer_sequential.py) and [here](https://huggingface.co/microsoft/phi-1_5/blob/main/modeling_mixformer_sequential.py) respectively.

+## Usage tips

 - This model is quite similar to `Llama` with the main difference in [`PhiDecoderLayer`], where they used [`PhiAttention`] and [`PhiMLP`] layers in parallel configuration.
 - The tokenizer used for this model is identical to the [`CodeGenTokenizer`].

-This model was contributed by [Susnato Dhar](https://huggingface.co/susnato).
-The original code for Phi-1 and Phi-1.5 can be found [here](https://huggingface.co/microsoft/phi-1/blob/main/modeling_mixformer_sequential.py) and [here](https://huggingface.co/microsoft/phi-1_5/blob/main/modeling_mixformer_sequential.py) respectively.

 ### Example :